The aftermath of "No, 'Open Source' does not mean 'Includes Free Support'"

 No, they don’t.
 Have you read the license agreement?
 Search for the phrase “AS IS”.
 Every OSI approved license contains it (usually in caps).
 It means, I am under no obligation to provide any further work and you are not entitled to it.

-Of course, there’s a simple way to make me owe you a service (and I’m even offering it): put money in my bank account.
+Of course, there’s a simple way to make me owe you a service (and I’m even offering it): pay me.

 The bug was your fault in the first place!